 Be Proud!
 Be Responsible!
 Be Protective!

-The intervention aims to affect knowledge, beliefs, and intentions related to condom use and sexual behaviors such as initiation and frequency of intercourse.
-It also addresses the impact of HIV/AIDS on pregnant women and their children, the prevention of disease during pregnancy and the postpartum period, and special concerns of young mothers.
+- Address the impact of HIV/AIDS on pregnant women and their children, the prevention of disease during pregnancy and the postpartum period, and special concerns of young mothers

 Module I: Introduction to STDs, HIV/AIDS and Their Relationship to Teen Motherhood